-Data Custodians - Information Technology or computer system administrators responsible for the operation and management of systems and servers which collect, manage, and provide access to college data.
-Data Custodians must be authorized by the appropriate Data Owner or the Vice President for Information Management.
+Data Custodians - ITS: or computer system administrators responsible for the operation and management of systems and servers which collect, manage, and provide access to college data.
+Data custodians must be authorized by the appropriate data owner or the Vice President for Information Technology.

-Data Steward – the member of the President’s Cabinet who coordinates with Information Management on access to and safeguarding of data and information.
+Data Steward – the member of the President’s Cabinet who coordinates with ITS: on access to and safeguarding of data and information.

 Intrusion prevention - process of performing intrusion detection and attempting to stop detected possible incidents

-Intrusion detection – process of monitoring computer system or network for unusual events and analyzing them to determine if an incident has occurred
+Intrusion detection – process of monitoring computer system or networks for unusual events and analyzing them to determine if an incident has occurred.

 Encryption – the use of an algorithm to transform data into a form where the content is masked and can only be viewed by those having a key or other confidential means to reveal the data.